 If you prefer, you can call the major credit agencies directly and request a credit report at no charge.
 However, the FCRA-mandated “Annual Free Credit Reports” are only available through the website and phone number above.
 In other words, you might have to pay if you contact a credit agency directly.

-What Else Should I Know About Free Credit Reports?
+What Else Should You Know About Free Credit Reports?

-The regulations only entitle you to get a free credit report—not a free score or any other service.
-As you order your reports, watch out for sneaky attempts to sell additional items that cost money.
+The regulations only entitle you to receive a free credit report—not a free score or any other service.
+As you order your reports, vendors will try to sell additional products that cost money.

-While going through the process of getting your free reports, you can purchase a credit score from each credit reporting agency if you want to—they will make it very easy to do so, and you’ll see several offers.
+While going through the process of getting your free reports, you can buy a credit score from each credit reporting agency if you want to—they will make it very easy to do so, and you’ll see several offers.

-What’s the difference between scores and reports?
-A report contains the raw data—the information that lenders and government bodies report to the credit bureaus, including the items below.
+A credit report contains raw data—the information that lenders and government bodies report to the credit bureaus, including the items below.
 A score is a number that summarizes the information in your reports: